neon-bindings/website/docs/using-js-class-macros.md

 Now let's defines a custom JS class whose instances contain an Employee record. `init` is the constructor for the `JsEmployee` object.
 The methods that we define are prefixed with `method`.
 So if we want our JS object to have a method called `alertUser`, our method signature would be `method alertUser(mut cx) {`.
 All methods need to return types of the `JsValue` so we will need to `upcast` them.
 Because of this requirement, a method like the following would fail:

+❌ This will not work

 ```rust
 method talk(mut cx) {
     Ok(cx.string("How are you doing?"))
 }
 ```
-But this will work:
+✅ But this will work:
 ```rust
 method talk(mut cx) {
     Ok(cx.string("How are you doing?").upcast())
 }
 ```

+### Defining the `constructor`

-Now let's define our class:
+Now let's define our class. `init` will construct the class:

 ```rust
 // --snip--